What colour should your diesel be?

 Following the UK's departure from the EU RATS has issued two advice notes on the purchase and use of Red diesel.

-RATS recommends that members print copies of this advice and keep them for reference with their vessel's papers.
+RATS recommends that members print copies of the latest advice and keep them for reference with their vessel's papers.

 The recent ECJ ruling on the use of Red diesel in NI and the subsequent fine on UK government directly affects vessels which are based and purchase diesel in NI.
 However as acknowledged in this ECJ press release it does not apply to UK vessels based and purchasing fuel outside of NI.